Fireknl/ProyectoModuloVentas/README.md

-# Sales Module Project - File Generator
+# ProyectoModuloVentas - Sales Processing System

 ## Description

-This project consists of a Java application designed to generate pseudo-random input files that simulate a sales environment.
-The generated data represents products, salesmen, and sales transactions.
+This project is a Java 8 application developed in Eclipse IDE that simulates and processes a sales environment.

-These files serve as input for a second program that will process and analyze sales data.
+It consists of two main components:
+1. A file generator that creates pseudo-random CSV files (products, salesmen, and sales data).
+2. A processing module that reads these files, calculates results, and generates sales reports.

+The system works automatically without requiring user input.

 ---